 With that said, not all selling falls into this category.
 For example, someone might accept a gift from you only to repair and refurbish the item and then sell it.
 That would definitely count as being “put to good use”!
 Likewise, some non-profits are up front that they sell goods that are given to them in order to raise money to pursue their charitable mission.
 If an organization selling your gift would upset you, please ask them first before giving.
 Ultimately, whom you give to is up to you to decide.

 We temporarily collect some information from you as part of our account verification process.
 (See also the FAQ about account verification.)
 But once that process is complete we discard all information except for your name, email address, and mailing address, which are stored in an encrypted format in our database.
 (Your mailing address is used so we can sort search results and show you the ones closest to you first.)

 Your name and the general area where you live will be shown to verified user accounts if you create a listing (give or wish) on Good Use and another verified user in your area searches for it and contacts you about it.
 Non-verified user accounts will never be shown your name or the general area where you live.

 We won’t ever use your personal information for marketing purposes unless you give us explicit permission to do so when you create your account.

 Users who are near you will be able to search for and find the listings (gives or wishes) that you create in Good Use.
-If a user is verified, they will then have the option to send you a message about that listing.
 Each listing has its own messaging thread.
 Inappropriate messages or behavior from other users can be reported through the app.

 Good Use is a community of giving, but it’s made up of local communities of giving.
 Our hope is that by giving and receiving with others in your area, you can build tangible relationships with others in your area and help spread the act of giving.